thomasheyenbrock/remix-graphql/README.md

     // - ...the route params.
     // - ...the submitted `formData` (if it exists).
     variables: { limit: 10 },
+    // Optionally pass an object with properties that should be included in the
+    // execution context.
+    context: {},
     // Optionally pass a function to derive a custom HTTP status code for a
     // successfully executed operation.
     deriveStatusCode(